+- Education and training, including counseling

+- Reprimand (Verbal or Written)

+- Denial of a pay increase

+- Demotion to a lower pay grade/classification

+- No Contact Order

+- Denial of Access to campus grounds and/or buildings

+- Reassignment

-- Education and training, including counseling - Reprimand (Verbal or Written) - Denial of a pay increase - Demotion to a lower pay grade/classification - No Contact Order - Denial of Access to campus grounds and/or buildings - Reassignment - Suspension without pay - Separation from employment - c.
-The following factors will be considered before imposing Sanctions and other responsive actions on a Respondent: - The nature and degree of violence involved in the conduct at issue. - The impact of the conduct on the Complainant. - The impact of the conduct on the community and/or the University. - Whether the respondent has accepted responsibility for their actions. - Whether the respondent is reasonably likely to engage in the conduct in the future. - Prior relevant misconduct by the Respondent. - Maintenance of a safe and respectful environment conducive to working and learning. - Protection of the University community. - Any other mitigating, aggravating or compelling circumstances appropriate to reaching a justand appropriate resolution.
+- Suspension without pay

+- Separation from employment

+- The nature and degree of violence involved in the conduct at issue. - The impact of the conduct on the Complainant. - The impact of the conduct on the community and/or the University. - Whether the respondent has accepted responsibility for their actions. - Whether the respondent is reasonably likely to engage in the conduct in the future. - Prior relevant misconduct by the Respondent. - Maintenance of a safe and respectful environment conducive to working and learning. - Protection of the University community. - Any other mitigating, aggravating or compelling circumstances appropriate to reaching a justand appropriate resolution.